 Using habitat surveying for environmental audit

-Be able to: understand how surveys are used by ecological consultants and the types of survey they might be required to carry out including Phase1, NVC and UKHAB
+You will be able to: understand how surveys are used by ecological consultants and the types of survey they might be required to carry out including Phase1, NVC and UKHAB

 16:45 – 17:00